valentiniljaz/cordova-nfc-plugin/README.md

 fail-Function returns
     "NO_NFC" if NFC is not supported or
-    "NFC_DISABLED" if NFC is not enabled or
+    "NFC_DISABLED" if NFC is not enabled
-    Exception message

 ####`NfcTech.removeTechListener(function (win, fail));`

 win-Function returns "NFC_STOPPED"